 Introducing Tiger Leaping Gorge

-One of the deepest gorges in the world, measures 16km long and is a giddy 3900m from the waters of Jinsha River (Jīnshā Jiāng) to the snow-capped mountaintops of Hābā Shān (Haba Mountain) to the west and Yùlóng Xuěshān to the east, and, despite the odd danger, it’s gorgeous almost every single step of the way.
+One of the deepest gorges in the world, it measures 16km long and is a giddy 3900m from the waters of the Jīnshā River (Jīnshā Jiāng) to the snowcapped mountains of Hābā Shān (Hābā Mountain) to the west and Yùlóng Xuěshān to the east, and, despite the odd danger, it’s gorgeous almost every single step of the way.

 The gorge hike is not to be taken lightly.
 Even for those in good physical shape, it’s a workout.
 The path constricts and crumbles; it certainly can wreck the knees.
 When it’s raining (especially in July and August), landslides and swollen waterfalls can block the paths, in particular on the low road.
 (The best time to come is May and the start of June, when the hills are afire with plant and flower life.)

 A few people – including a handful of foreign travellers – have died in the gorge.
 During the past decade, there have also been cases of travellers being assaulted on the trail.
 As always, it’s safer in all ways not to do the hike alone.

 Check with cafes and lodgings in Lìjiāng or Qiáotóu for trail and weather updates.
 Most have fairly detailed gorge maps; just remember they’re not to scale and are occasionally out of date.